Stay Connected with CECH

 Then the CECH Tribunal is for you!

-We meet the 1st Monday of every month at 5 pm in Teachers College.
+We meet every other Monday at 5:30 pm in Teachers College

 CECH Tribunal, a voice for students and a place for community.